serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ```

 Our target constraint here is `MyType Char`, and both the instances for `Printable a`
-and `Printable (f a)`, matches.
+and `Printable (f a)` match.

-The next step says.
+The next step says:

 ```
-If no candidates remain, the search fails
+If no candidates remain, the search fails.
 ```

 Since we have two instances that match, we can continue to the next step, which says,